-There are several ways to pay your parking fine, view all the payment options.
-If you are using internet banking please use the notice number of your ticket as the reference number.
-This will ensure that your payment is able to be tracked.
+There are several ways to pay your parking fine including online, internet banking, and EFTPOS.
+If you are paying with internet banking please use the notice number of your ticket as the reference number.
+This will ensure your payment is able to be tracked.

 Mobility (disabled) parking spaces are available in Huntly, Raglan and Ngaruawahia.